lowRISC/lowrisc-site/content/docs/untether-v0.2/spike.md

 #### Bare metal mode

-Spike can be used to run the ISA regression test cases provide in `$TOP/riscv-tools/riscv-tests`.
+Spike can be used to run the ISA regression test cases provided in `$TOP/riscv-tools/riscv-tests/isa`.

-    cd $TOP/riscv-tools/riscv-tests
+    cd $TOP/riscv-tools/riscv-tests/isa
     make rv64ui-p-add
     spike rv64ui-p-add
     # show the rsturn value